Depression

 The treatment of depression is primarily based on medication.
 There are several types of antidepressants with different mechanisms of action, which offers doctors several therapeutic possibilities (monotherapies, dual therapies, etc.).
 At least three weeks of treatment are necessary before a thymic improvement appears.

-Drug treatments are effective in 60% to 70% of cases.
+Drug treatments are effective in 60% to 70% of cases1.
 In the other cases, the term “drug resistance” is used.

 - Psychotherapy